vtmade/Measurement-Scales/README.md

 ## About This Repository

-This repository serves as an accessible reference guide for **researchers, practitioners, students, HR professionals, consultants, and anyone** working with measurement scales.
+This repository serves as an accessible reference guide for **researchers, practitioners, students, corporate professionals, consultants, and anyone** working with measurement scales.
 Whether you're developing a new scale, selecting an existing validated scale for your work, or evaluating scales for reliability and validity, this documentation provides:

 - **Evidence-based guidelines** for scale development and validation
 - **Public databases** of validated scales you can use